 The Local Authority where the child is accessing the funded place, rather than where they live, pays the early years funded entitlement.
-Therefore, schools in Warwickshire should claim for all eligible children on their register irrespective of where the children live.
-If a child also attends another setting which is not in Warwickshire, please ensure that no more than the maximum Universal 15 hours entitlement or 30 hours working parent (extended)

-entitlement for 3- and 4-year-olds are claimed between the different authorities.
+Therefore, providers in Warwickshire should claim for all eligible children on their register irrespective of where the children live.
+If a child also attends another setting which is not in Warwickshire, please ensure that no more than the maximum 15 hours for 2Help 2-year-olds,15 hours working parent entitlement or 30 hours working parent (extended) entitlement for 3- and 4-year-olds are claimed between the different authorities.
 These details should be clearly indicated on the Parental/Guardian Declaration Form (PDF) to avoid any potential over-payments.